 Check out our full guide to all the Star Wars content on Disney+ for more on what you can watch now, and what's on the way.

-When is season two coming?
+When does Mandalorian season two start?

 Season three is even on the way too, with pre-production begun.
 Variety first reported that Jon Favreau has been writing the scripts "for a while" and that the art department is in full swing too, so it sounds like Mando season three is on track for 2021.